SGI Air Brake Practice Test: Saskatchewan Knowledge Test Practice 2026

 Fail-Safe Design

 Safety is paramount on the road, and air brake systems are built with a fail-safe mechanism.
-If air pressure is lost, spring brakes automatically engage, providing a crucial backup braking system.
+If air pressure is lost—known as air loss—excessive air loss can indicate leaks and, if not detected early, may lead to brake failure.
+In such cases, spring brakes automatically engage, providing a crucial backup braking system.
 This feature reinforces safety for drivers and everyone sharing the road.

 Gearing Up: Preparing for Your SGI Air Brake Practice Test